IGNW/skillitor/README.md

 Accept a message from an agent to set a skill/level for a person.
 Accept a message from an agent requesting to search for all people having one or more skills and returning the result.

+Skill levels

+Beginner: A novice understanding of the skill.
+You have exposure to the skill and understand its basic concepts but lack experience.
+Intermediate: Between a beginner and an expert.
+You have experience with and can carry out the skill but don't understand its advanced concepts.
+Advanced: A highly developed skill level.
+You have solid experience and training with the skill and understand advanced concepts.
+You demonstrate proficiency and superior skill level.

 ###Prequisites
 A Slack accoujnt